The Craig Classroom

 A. The use of profane, abusive, harassing, threatening, obscene, pornographic, or other offensive language in an e-mail.

 B. Attaching profane, abusive, harassing, threatening, or offensive images (sexual or other) to an e-mail message.

 C. Excessive use of e-mail for commercial or political purposes without prior written consent of Craig.

 D. The use of e-mail for any unlawful purpose, including without limitation: (1) transmitting copyrighted material without express permission; and harassing, defaming, unlawfully discriminating against, or otherwise unlawfully injuring others.

 E. Reading the e-mail messages of other users.

 Monitoring of Users.
 Users of the Craig computer network understand that the Craig administration maintains the right to monitor and regulate use of the computer network in the following ways:

-- Ownership of E-Mail Messages.
+A. Ownership of eMail Messages.
 Craig owns, and retains the rights in, all electronic records stored on the computer network, including e-mail messages.
-Employees should have no expectation of privacy in e-mail messages sent or received.
+Employees should have no expectation of privacy in email messages sent or received.
 Even when a message is erased or deleted it is still possible for that message to be retrieved and read.

 Third Party Services and Information Collection